 At the HVSBC, located in Fortaleza (CE), a female Pinscher dog, aging approximately 6 years old, weighing 3,200 kg, with a history of diffuse hair loss in the dorsolateral region, neck, head and limbs.
-These changes started after 8 months of age, with a progressive evolution of hair loss over the years (Figure 01).
-According to the provided history, the animal has always presented evident lesions on the skin and sensitivity to external factors, such as physical and chemical skin aggressions.
-She was taken to other veterinarians for dermatological complaints and has been submitted to some treatments based on antifungal shampoos and ointments for suspecting dermatophytosis, showing improvement initially, but reporting a consequent worsening after the end of treatment.
-During anamnesis, it was also reported the absence of lesions in contactant animals or puppies in the same litter.
+These changes started after 8evolution of hair loss over the yearsmonths of age, with a progressive(Figure 1).

-Figure 01 - (A and B) Pinscher dog, 8 months old, with normal clinical appearance of the coat, which is the age the skin lesions appear.
+Figure 1 - (A and B) Pinscher dog, 8 months old, with normal clinical appearance of the coat, which is the age the skin lesions appear.
 (C) Pinscher dog, 6 years old, with diffuse hypotrichosis in dorsolateral, neck and limbs.